-Over 900 employees have signed an internal petition to walk out over their employer’s lack of action on climate change, Wired reports.
-The employer in question is Amazon, Inc. It would be the first time workers at its Seattle headquarters have gone on strike (Wired reports that many of them are taking paid vacation to do so, which somewhat misses the entire point.)
+Over 900 Amazon Inc. employees signed an internal petition to walk out over their employer’s lack of action on climate change, as first reported by Wired.
+The move represents the first time workers at the Seattle headquarters have gone on strike (Wired reported that many of them are taking paid vacation to do so, which somewhat misses the entire point.)

-It’s likely the number planning to strike will grow, as Amazon workers in other offices around the world have expressed an interest in joining.
-Employees at Microsoft are also planning to walk out as talked about on MS Workers for Good.
+Amazon workers in other offices around the world expressed an interest in joining the protests.
+Employees at Microsoft also planned to walk out as talked about on MS Workers for Good.
 There have been previous strikes at Amazon, but they have mostly been conducted by workers at the company’s warehouses demanding better conditions and pay.